wilberquito/Paradigms-and-Programming-Languages/Haskell/Session1.md

 # Session 1

-Learning Haskell is much like learning to program for the first time — it's fun!
-It forces you to think differently.
+Can programming be liberated from the von Neumann style?

 ## Functional programming

 Functional programming is a programming paradigm that is based on the principles of lambda calculus.
 Lambda calculus is a formal system developed in the 1930s by [Alonzo Church](https://es.wikipedia.org/wiki/Alonzo_Church) as a way of representing mathematical functions.

-With functional programming we aim to write clear, concise, and highly abstracted programs.
-Functional programming emphasizes in the use of pure functions and immutability.
-It is a declarative style of programming, in which the focus is on describing what the program should do, rather than how it should be done.

 > 1936 - Alan Turing invents every programming language that will ever be but is shanghaied by British Intelligence to be 007 before he can patent them.

 > 1936 - Alonzo Church also invents every language that will ever be but does it better.
 His lambda calculus is ignored because it is insufficiently C-like.
 This criticism occurs in spite of the fact that C has not yet been invented.

+The foundations of functional programming are abstract, mathematical notions of computation that transcend a specific implementation.
+This leads to a method of programming that often solves problems simply by describing them.
+By focusing on computation, not computers.

 ## What you need to dive in?

 A text editor and a Haskell compiler.
 A good way to get started is to downlaod [GHCup](https://www.haskell.org/ghcup/) which is the main installer for general purpose language Haskell.
 Once you had downloaded any GHC version (Haskell compiler) you can take a Haskell script with `.hs` extension and compile it but you can use `GHCi` and interactive interface for `GHC`, GHCi is started with a simple command: `ghci`, you’ll be greeted with a new prompt:

 ```haskell
 $ ghci